ava-labs/subnet-evm/cmd/README.md

 ## Step 7

 We can now write our hardhat test in `contract-examples/test`.
-I'm calling this file `TestHelloWorld.ts`
+This file is called `TestHelloWorld.ts`

 ```
 // (c) 2019-2022, Ava Labs, Inc. All rights reserved.